adiri86/dataloop/README.md

-✅ 4.
-Use the Service Account in Terraform
+4. Use the Service Account in Terraform
-In your provider.tf:
+In provider.tf:

-hcl
-Copy
-Edit
 provider "google" {
   credentials = file("path/to/terraform-sa.json")
   project     = "your-project-id"